-Being offered, or seeing evidence of, unusually large fees or cash payments made to a third party.
+Being offered, or seeing evidence of, unusually large fees or cash payments |made to a third party.

-Any suspicions of inappropriate payments must be reported to your manager, the Group Head of Scurity, your local People Function or Legal Function, a Compliance Officer or through Safecall.
+Any suspicions of inappropriate payments must be reported to your manager, your local People Function or Legal Function, a Compliance Officer or through Safecall.